Gysin maps, duality and Schubert classes: Duality for Grassmann bundles

-Following \cite{JLP}, we are now interested in the push-forward of the product of a Schur function of \(U\) and a Schur function of \(Q\). \begin{lemm} For a partition \(\alpha\) with at most \(d\) parts and a partition \(\beta\) with at most \((n-d)\) parts, one has
+Note that a related formula was established in~\cite{JLP}: the push-forward of the product of a Schur polynomial of the universal subbundle by another Schur polynomial of the universal quotient bundle.
+The formula of~\cite{JLP} is easily shown to be a consequence of our new formula.
+We denote \(\lambda^{\sim}\) the conjugate partition of a partition \(\lambda\).
+We denote by \(\lambda\sqcup\gamma\) the concatenation of partitions \(\lambda\) and \(\gamma\); it is in general not a partition.
+Let us denote by \(Q\) the universal quotient bundle on \(\G_{d}(E)\stackrel{\pi}\to X\).
+For a partition \(\alpha\) with at most \(d\) parts and a partition \(\beta\) with at most \((n-d)\) parts, one has